 What is Probate Administration?

-After a person passes away their assets or things must be distributed.
+After a person passes away, their assets or things must be distributed.
 For many people, a will immediately come to mind.
 However, there is far more to probate than just the reading of a will.
 Not only must a person’s assets be distributed upon their death, but their debts must be satisfied as well.
 This means that the decedent or deceased person’s assets must be collected and identified.
-A decedent is the legal terminology that is used to describe a deceased person or a person who has passed away.
+A decedent is a legal term that is used to describe a deceased person or a person who has passed away.
 The two types of probate administration in Florida are formal administration and summary administration.
 Both of these types of probate administrations are court-supervised.
 In limited circumstances, there is a type of administration that is non-court supervised.

 The Florida Rules of Probate